TheFujirose/ros-colcon-template/wiki/CONTRIBUTING.md

 * Environment? see the [setup](setup/ENV.md) documentation.
 * License?
 [GPL-3](https://github.com/TheFujirose/Ros2-Examples/blob/main/LICENSE).

+## AI Use

+Code generated from AI models are not accepted in this project and will be rejected.
+This is because AI generated code does not follow the standards of copyleft and software licenses.

+An [article](https://www.fsf.org/licensing/copilot/on-the-nature-of-ai-code-copilots) from the Free Software Foundation states:

+> Further given that the verbatim return of inputs does not fall under fair use, nor does it obtain the authorisation of the copyright holders to use their code in such a manner and are as such in violation of both copyleft and proprietary software licenses.

 ## Submitting changes

 Please send a [GitHub Pull Request](https://github.com/TheFujirose/Ros2-Examples/pulls) with a clear list of what you've done--read more about [pull requests](https://github.com/TheFujirose/Ros2-Examples/issues/new/choose).